 We’ve all had this nightmare.
 You created a concept that everyone in your team thinks it’s “revolutionary” and “it’s going to be the next Apple’s 1984 ad!”
 You are the office hero.
-You feel 100% confident and the spot went to production without a hitch.
-Your company spends millions blasting it out in all channels.
+You feel 100% confident, and the spot went to production without a hitch.
+Your company spends millions blasting it out on all channels.
 Then it happens…

 Let’s look at how:

-1. Create an Early Warning System with questions around brand, likability, and social share.
+1. Create an Early Warning System with questions around the brand, likability, and social share.

 Some of our favorite questions to ask are:

-Did you like the ad you just saw? [likert, liked it very much – disliked it very much]
+Did you like the ad you just saw?
+[Likert scale: liked it very much – disliked it very much]

-Overall, how did this ad affect your opinion of product/service mentioned? [likert, like it a lot more – dislike it a lot more]
+Overall, how did this ad affect your opinion of the product/service mentioned?
+[Likert scale: like it a lot more – dislike it a lot more]

 Would you agree with the following statement:

-“This ad is offensive” [likert, strongly agree – strongly disagree]
+“This ad is offensive” [Likert scale: strongly agree – strongly disagree]

 2. Look at reaction graphs to spot the potentially offensive segments.

-What are reaction graphs?
-Spot Trender reaction graphs measures your audience reaction to your spot as they watch your commercial with reaction graphs.
-As your target audience watches the video, they click up or down arrow button on the keyboard to indicate whether they like or dislike a section.
+What are the reaction graphs?
+Spot Trender reaction graphs measure your audience’s reaction to your spot as they watch your commercial with reaction graphs.
+As your target audience watches the video, they click the up or down arrow button on the keyboard to indicate whether they like or dislike a section.

 Assume you’re looking at a spot about a vacuum cleaner.
 When you look at this reaction graph, you can see potential trouble segments around 18s, 33s, and 58s.
-In this example, you would pay special attention to 33s, since it has the strongest negative dip.
-Note the elements in those segments, such as what’s being said, music, new scenes etc.
+In this example, you would pay special attention to 33s since it has the strongest negative dip.
+Note the elements in those segments, such as what’s being said, music, and new scenes.

 3. Cross check quantitative data with verbatims (qualitative).